Yermahack/robt403_lab_snake_ros/README.md

 ### Screenshot Demo: Task 2
 **Step response plot of the end-effector joint**

-Here is the step response for end joint.
-As it is visible in the step response plot, the movement of the joint at the base of the robot is going with a delay, therefore its goal position is not following the current position.
-The reasoning is the velocity of a real robot is not infinite.
+Here is the step response for the end joint.
+As it is visible in the step response plot, the current position is following the goal position with a delay.
+The reason for that is the goal position changes instantly from 0 to 1 or from 1 to 0 and the velocity of the real robot cannot be infinite.

 ![Lab3_Task2_StepResponse_EndJoint](https://user-images.githubusercontent.com/38093116/191019690-93a62df0-6ef9-4f89-9dfa-9886aae017fa.png)